-Transportation is available to and from the OPTC from the Albany, Saranac Lake, and Plattsburgh Airports.
-Shuttle requests must be sent to hannah.beaumont@usabs.com a minimum of 10 days prior to the scheduled arrival/departure and must include airline, flight # and arrival or departure time.
-In some instances, athletes may be asked to input their flight information into a Google sheet rather than emailing the Operations Coordinator.
-Shuttles are subject to OPTC driver availability and are not guaranteed.
-Early morning departures are unlikely to be accommodated.
-If flights are canceled or delayed, individuals must notify the OPTC at 518-523-2600 and the Operations Coordinator as soon as possible.
+- Transportation is available to and from the OPTC from the Albany, Saranac Lake, and Plattsburgh Airports.
+Shuttle requests may be sent to hannah.beaumont@usabs.com a minimum of 10 days prior to the scheduled arrival/departure and must include airline, flight #, and arrival or departure time.
+In most instances, athletes may be asked to input their flight information into a Google sheet rather than emailing the Operations Manager.
+Shuttles are subject to OPTC driver availability and are not guaranteed. - Shuttles are available during the following times: - Albany International Airport, Montreal Pierre Elliot Trudeau International Airport, Albany Amtrak Train Station: - Departure/Arrival times: 8AM 9:30PM - Plattsburgh International Airport, Saranac/Lake Clear Regional Airport: - Departure/Arrival times: 7AM 9:30PM - Burlington International Airport Under special consideration - Exceptions may be requested on a limited case-by-case basis but are not guaranteed.
+If flights are canceled or delayed, individuals must notify the OPTC at 518-523-2600 and the Operations Manager as soon as possible.